The most common misconception about shooting stars

-Every culture and religion around the world has its own legends or beliefs about shooting stars.
-To some, they are gods, in others angels, fairies or ancestors.
+Every culture and religion around the world has its legends or beliefs about shooting stars.
+To some, they are gods, in other angels, fairies, or ancestors.
 Some believe shooting stars represent an omen.
-Others believe shooting stars are the gods contacting us.
+While others believe shooting stars are the gods contacting us.
 Astrologers think that the stars govern our lives.
 We Bedouins are Muslims.
 We believe shooting stars protect from ear dropping jinns.

-Most legends and beliefs assume that shooting stars have to do with some kind of supernatural power.
-When people wish upon a star they hope that the supernatural power hears their wish and makes it come true.
+Most legends and beliefs assume that shooting stars have to do with some supernatural power.
+When people wish upon a star, they hope that the supernatural power hears their wish and makes it come true.

 Perseids shooting stars and the moon 2017

-Each year in August we can see the shooting stars from Perseid.
-Most of the time the first shooting stars from Perseid are seen as early as mid-July.
-And the last around the mid-August.
-The peak is between the 9th and 13th of August.
+Each year from mid-July until mid-August, we can see the shooting stars from Perseid.
+This year, the peak is between the 9th and 13th of August.
 How much we can see from this extraordinary phenomenon largely depends on the moon.
-Full moon is on the 7th of August which makes it harder to see the shooting stars.
-Luckily the moon sets between 10 and 11 PM which gives you the option to see them later at night.
+The full moon is on the 7th of August, which makes it harder to see the shooting stars.
+Luckily the moon sets between 10 and 11 PM, which gives you the option to see them later at night.
 The best time for watching is just before dawn on the 13th of August.
-The website timeanddate.com offers great information on the Perseid and other meteor showers.
+The website timeanddate.com offers excellent information on the Perseid and other meteor showers.

-Why should you watch August's shooting stars in Wadi Rum desert?
+Why watching August's shooting stars in Wadi Rum?

-- Our night sky is very dark as Wad Rum desert is far away from any urban places.
-Our desert is one of those really dark places on our planet.
+- Our night sky is very dark, as Wad Rum desert is far away from any urban places.
+Our desert is one of those dark places on our planet.

-- Use of artificial light in Wadi Rum desert is very limited.
+- The use of artificial light in Wadi Rum is minimal.
 We limit the use as much as possible.
-In the desert, we only use flashlights, candles and fire.
+In the desert, we only use flashlights, candles, and fire.

-- Good weather conditions are very important as clouds prevent us from seeing the shooting stars.
-In summer almost all of the days and night we have clear skies.
+- Good weather conditions are critical as clouds prevent us from seeing the shooting stars.
+In summer, almost all of the days and nights, we have clear skies.

-Why should you join on one of our tours?
+Why should you join one of our tours?

 - We offer bivouac tours.
 We sleep in a ‘cave’ (more an overhanging rock) somewhere in the protected area.
-From our spot, we have amazing sky views.
-Like being front row in a theatre.
-Once we go sleep it is to you if you want to use a tent or sleep under the starry night sky.
+From our spot, we have fantastic sky views.
+It is like being front row in a theater.

-- To watch the shooting stars it is best to just lay down, relax and watch the beautiful starry night sky.
+- Watching the shooting stars is best just to lay down, relax, and watch the beautiful starry night sky.
 We put your mattress in the perfect place to watch the shooting stars.

 - We wake you up a few hours before the sun rises.
 This time is best for watching the shooting stars.
-If you prefer only to watch late at night this is fine with us too.
+If you prefer only to watch it late at night, this is fine with us too.

 Watching shooting stars can be done on all tours except the 1-day jeep tour and 1-day camel ride.
-Booking your tour is easy, just use our online booking form.
+Booking your trip is easy; just use our online booking form.